 iPSC - Dopaminergic Neurons

 Applied StemCell’s Dopaminergic neurons are derived from directed differentiation of well-characterized control human iPSC lines using integration-free, footprint-free differentiation protocols.
 These iPSC-derived dopaminergic neurons are high purity, functional dopamine neurons.
 They are provided as dopamine precursor cells that can be matured to primary dopamine neurons using an easy maturation protocol, and can be maintained in culture for up to 3 weeks.
-These neurons are excellent as experimental controls for research with disease iPSC line-derived dopamine neurons, for drug and neurotoxicity screening applications.
+These neurons are excellent as experimental controls for research with dopamine neurons derived from disease iPSC lines, for co-culture modeling, drug and neurotoxicity screening applications.